An 0-3 start has been tough for Rice Football and their fans, but the numbers show the Owls are already improved in 2019.

 The offense, while not looking overly impressive yet, has reason to hope with players like Green, Zane Knipe and eventually Otoviano will be added back into the fold.
 Things are going to get better at South Main.
 The numbers seem to suggest improvement is already in the works.

-**All stats from CFBStats ***Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+**All stats from CFBStats ***Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.